Chickasaw Council: Order of the Arrow

 The Order of the Arrow is represented in Chickasaw Council by Ahoalan-Nachpikin Lodge No. 558 /ɒhəʊɒlɪn nɒtʃpɪkɪn/.
-This arm of Scouting's National Honor Society claims over 1000 members and is the second largest lodge in OA Southern Region Section 6.
-Ahoalan-Nachpikin is composed of six primary officers, 12-14 Committee Chairman, and their respective advisers.
-Ahoalan-Nachpikin promotes and hosts such events as LOAC (Lodge Order of the Arrow Conference, similar to NOAC), Fall Fellowship, and Ordeals.
+This arm of Scouting's National Honor Society claims over 300 members and is one of the lodges in Section E3.
+Ahoalan-Nachpikin is composed of four primary officers, 6-7 Committee Chairman, and their respective advisers.
+Ahoalan-Nachpikin promotes and hosts such events as LOAC (Lodge Order of the Arrow Conference, similar to NOAC), Fall Fellowship, and Induction Weekends.

 History

 Chickasah Lodge 406

 The Chickasaw Council first began its honor society as the Order of Kamp Kia Kima or Council Scouts.
 Every week at summer camp the campers who best exemplified the Scout Oath and Law were led to a secret campfire circle in the woods and given an Indian name.
 They would then meet periodically throughout the year.
 In 1948 the Chickasaw Council adopted the Order of the Arrow as a part of its camping program.
 Chickasah Lodge of the Order of the Arrow was founded at Kia Kima and held its first Ordeal Ceremony there on August 7, 1948, by a ceremonial team from Ittawamba Lodge 235 of the West Tennessee Area Council.
 It adopted the Thunderbird as its lodge totem as the thunderbird was already the emblem of Kia Kima.
 Chickasah held its first Brotherhood Ceremony in the Spring of 1950.
 It then held its first Vigil Ceremony on December 14, 1952, at Camp Currier.
 In 1994, the last Chickasah lodge chief was Ken Kimble.